 RPI's nuclear engineering program is one of the programs in the U.S. that are qualified for DOE scholarships and fellowships.
 Scholarship recipients receive $7,500 toward the cost of their education.
 They are eligible to apply for the scholarship in subsequent years.
 Fellowship winners will receive $50,000 a year over the next three years to help pay for their graduate studies and research, plus $5,000 toward a summer internship.

-The Nuclear Engineering Program is proud to announce that we will award 7-14 students to receive 2017 NRC Nuclear Excellence Scholarship/Award.
-The scholarship will be $7000 toward recipients’ tuition in a two semester span ($3500 each semester).
+The Nuclear Engineering Program is proud to announce that we will award 8‐12 students to receive 2018 NRC Nuclear Excellence Scholarship/Award.
+The scholarship will be $7000 toward recipients’ tuition in one or two semester span ($7000 to Spring 2018 only or $3500 to Spring and $3500 to Summer).
 Previous recipients are welcome to apply again.
 The basic criteria for a possible recipient are:

 - 1. be US Citizen or Permanent Resident;